CMS-Enterprise/mint-app/docs/adr/0007-adr-data-auditing.md

 # Data Auditing

 MINT facilitates multi-user collaboration.
 As such, it's important to track who is making changes to data, what is being changed, and when the data is being changed.
-Users will use this information to get a digest of what has changed on models they have favorited in a given time period.
+Users will use this information to get a digest of what has changed on models they have been favorited in a given time period.
 This information could potentially be used in the future to correct incorrect information changed by another user.

 ## Considered Alternatives